-- 2.4.1 In accordance with paragraph 62 of the NPPF (February 2019), where the Local Plan policies stipulate that residential developments shall include the provision of affordable housing, this shall be provided on the application site unless: - Off-site provision or an appropriate financial contribution in lieu can be robustly justified; and - The alternative agreed approach contributes to the objective of creating mixed and balanced communities. - 2.4.2 The Council expects development proposals to adhere to the levels of affordable housing provision as set out in Policy HS1 of the Eden Local Plan 2014-2032. - 2.4.3 It will not be acceptable to sub-divide sites and submit applications in a piecemeal fashion to avoid making affordable housing contributions.
-Mechanisms will be put in place to ensure that the full affordable housing contribution required is provided from the overall site. - 2.4.4 Should an applicant consider they are unable to provide the required proportion of affordable housing or tenure split due to viability issues, they must support their case with a viability appraisal.
+- 2.4.1 The Council expects development proposals to adhere to the levels of affordable housing provision as set out in Policy HS1 of the Eden Local Plan 2014-2032. - 2.4.2 Should an applicant consider they are unable to provide the required proportion of affordable housing or tenure split due to viability issues, they must support their case with a viability appraisal.
 This should be submitted with the planning application.
-In the absence of a viability appraisal, any proposal for a lower provision of affordable housing will be refused. - 2.4.5 A standard economic viability template is included at Appendix 4.
-Applicants are advised to use this template, which should be completed in conjunction with the economic viability guidance in Appendix 3. - 2.4.6 Should applicants have concerns over the viability of their proposal, they are advised to enter into pre-application discussions with Development Management to ensure that the proposed scheme is acceptable in principle, prior to undertaking an economic viability assessment.

-- 2.4.7 Where a scheme is demonstrated to be unviable with the required policy level of affordable housing, consideration will be given to a range of alternative options in negotiation with applicants.
-These options will vary depending on site specific circumstances and constraints but include, flexibility on the tenure ratio, the potential transfer of serviced plots, a reduced percentage of affordable housing (where this is considered we will seek to secure quality over quantity, for example, although fewer units may be provided they should be well matched in size, type and tenure to local needs, see section 2.15 Tenure and Size), or off-site contribution. - 2.4.8 The issue of viability can be complex for historic buildings, many of which need considerable investment in order to ensure their long-term conservation.
-In addition, the optimum viable use may not necessarily be the most profitable one. - 2.4.9 Where a proposal involves the conversion a designated heritage asset to a level of housing that would require an affordable housing contribution, the Council will encourage the sensitive conversion of the asset and consider the implications this has on the ability to provide affordable housing.
+In the absence of a viability appraisal, any proposal for a lower provision of affordable housing will be refused. - 2.4.3 A standard economic viability template is included at Appendix 4.
+Applicants are advised to use this template, which should be completed in conjunction with the economic viability guidance in Appendix 3. - 2.4.4 Should applicants have concerns over the viability of their proposal, they are advised to enter into pre-application discussions with Development Management to ensure that the proposed scheme is acceptable in principle, prior to undertaking an economic viability assessment. - 2.4.5 Where a scheme is demonstrated to be unviable with the required policy level of affordable housing, consideration will be given to a range of alternative options in negotiation with applicants.
+These options will vary depending on site specific circumstances and constraints but include, flexibility on the tenure ratio, the potential transfer of serviced plots, a reduced percentage of affordable housing (where this is considered we will seek to secure quality over quantity, for example, although fewer units may be provided they should be well matched in size, type and tenure to local needs, see section 2.15 Tenure and Size), or off-site contribution. - 2.4.6 The issue of viability can be complex for historic buildings, many of which need considerable investment in order to ensure their long-term conservation.
+In addition, the optimum viable use may not necessarily be the most profitable one. - 2.4.7 Where a proposal involves the conversion a designated heritage asset to a level of housing that would require an affordable housing contribution, the Council will encourage the sensitive conversion of the asset and consider the implications this has on the ability to provide affordable housing.
 Should an applicant consider that they are unable to meet the affordable housing requirement they must support their case with a viability assessment.

-2.5 Affordable Housing statement and viability appraisal
+2.5 Affordable housing statement and viability appraisal